Doomlazer/SQ3-TUCR-EPP/README.md

 DOSBox users <b>must copy the contents</b> of 'patch' into the SQ3 game folder.
 All the mod files need to be loose inside the folder next to SQ3.bat - this makes uninstalling the mod difficult, so it's recommend you back up your SQ3 game folder or use a copy of SQ3 for this mod.

 ScummVM users can move the entire 'patch' folder into the SQ3 game folder.
-Remove the PATCHES folder to uninstall.
+Remove the folder to uninstall.

 ## New features